James Gordon, MD MPA

 The HMS Academy Simulation Interest Group continues to serve as a resource to support simulation programming across the HMS community, and to provide a forum for collaboration across affiliated simulation centers.

-During AY 14, the Student Simulation Interest Group (supported by the faculty Interest Group), maintained biweekly “on-demand” educational sessions for a group of approximately 100 students over the course of the year.
-These sessions, formalized in AY13, continue to provide opportunities for senior students to develop as “teaching assistants” in support of simulation programming across pre-clinical courses.
+The Student Simulation Interest Group (supported by the faculty Interest Group), maintained biweekly “on-demand” educational sessions for a group of approximately 100 students over the course of the year.
+These sessions continue to provide opportunities for senior students to develop as “teaching assistants” in support of simulation programming across pre-clinical courses.

 Quarterly meetings continue as part of a city-wide simulation consortium, held in collaboration with CIMIT and the Center for Medical Simulation.
 This year also saw completion of the HMS Clinical Skills Center, which modernized and expanded on-campus simulation resources.
 Interest Group members remained active in publishing and peer-review of the simulation-based literature.